UK's Boris Johnson awaits judgment of 'partygate' report

 Opposition Labour Party leader Keir Starmer accused the government of trying to “undermine” Gray and her report.

 “What we do know is there was industrial-scale lawbreaking in Downing Street, over 120 fines,” Starmer said.
 “So what we need now is the full report, all of the evidence.
-It’s the least the public is entitled to from this government.”
+It’s the least the public is entitled to.”

 Johnson also faces a separate inquiry by lawmakers about whether he knowingly lied to Parliament when he told lawmakers earlier that no laws had been broken at Downing Street.